Eremenko's conjecture, wandering Lakes of Wada, and maverick points: Preliminary results on approximation

 If $\eps$ is chosen small enough, then for $k\leq n$ the hypotheses of Lemma~\ref{lem:approx1} are satisfied for $\phi = g^k$ on $G$.
 It follows that $f^k$ is injective on $K$ with $\lvert (f^k)'\rvert$ bounded above and below by positive constants.
-This completes the proof. \end{proof}
+Since this holds for all $k\leq n$, we see that $\lvert f'\rvert$ is bounded from above and below by positive constants on each $f^k(K)$.
+This completes the proof of the lemma, apart from the statement about uniform continuity.